molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 layout: post
 title: "Client-side JavaScript and React criticism: What comes next?"
 description: "How do we improve JavaScript usage, teach progressive enhancement and reconcile the community?"
-keywords: javascript, progressive enhancement single page apps, frameworks, react
+keywords: javascript, progressive enhancement, single-page apps, frameworks, react
 lang: en
 ---